Microchip-MPLAB-Harmony/reference_apps/readme.md

-﻿---
-title: Harmony 3 Reference Applications Package
-nav_order: 1
----
-# MPLAB® Harmony 3 Reference Applications
+﻿# MPLAB® Harmony 3 Reference Applications

 MPLAB® Harmony 3 is an extension of the MPLAB® ecosystem for creating embedded firmware solutions for Microchip 32-bit SAM and PIC® microcontroller unit(MCU) and microprocessor unit (MPU).
 Refer to the following links for more information.

 - [Microchip 32-bit MCUs](https://www.microchip.com/design-centers/32-bit)
 - [Microchip 32-bit MPUs](https://www.microchip.com/design-centers/32-bit-mpus)